Concordium/concordium.github.io/source/shared/net/desktop-wallet/update-baker-keys.rst

 #.
 Go to **Accounts**, select the account whose baker keys you want to update, change the view to the detailed view, and select **Update baker keys**.

 #.
 You have to export the baker credentials so that you can restart the node with the new baker keys.
 Select **Export baker credentials**.
-If you're on Windows make sure that **All Files** is selected in **Save as type**.
+If you're running Windows make sure that **All Files** is selected in **Save as type**.
 Give the file a name and the extension .json, and then click **Save** and navigate to the place on your computer where you want to save the file.

 ..
 Warning::
    This is the only time that you can export the credentials.
-If you’re going to transfer the baker keys to someone else make sure to do so through a secure channel.
+If you’re going to transfer the baker keys to someone else, make sure to do so through a secure channel.

-3. There's a message saying **Waiting for device.
+3. A message says **Waiting for device.
 Please connect your Ledger**.
-Connect the Ledger to the computer and enter your PIN on Ledger.
+Connect the Ledger device to the computer and enter your PIN on the Ledger device.

 #.
 Press the right button to navigate to the **Concordium** app, and then press both buttons to open the app.
 The Ledger says **Concordium is ready**.
-Wait for the message in the Desktop Wallet saying **Ledger Nano S is ready** and select **Submit**.
+Wait for the message **Ledger Nano S is ready** in the Desktop Wallet and click **Submit**.

 #.
-On the Ledger, there's a message saying **Review transaction**.
-Verify that the sender account is correct, and navigate to the right.
-The Ledger says **Update baker keys**.
+On the Ledger device, a message says **Review transaction**.
+Verify that the sender account is correct and navigate to the right.
+The Ledger device says **Update baker keys**.
 Navigate to the right.

 #.
-The Ledger says **Sign transaction**.
+The Ledger device says **Sign transaction**.
 Press both buttons to sign the transaction.
-The Ledger says **Concordium is ready**.
+The Ledger device says **Concordium is ready**.

 #.
 In the Desktop Wallet, you can see that the transaction has been submitted to the chain.
 Select **Finish**.